stereobooster/astro-digital-garden/src/content/docs/recipes/other-diagrams.md

 - [A Better Algorithm for Area Proportional Venn and Euler Diagrams](https://www.benfrederickson.com/better-venn-diagrams/)
   - [code](https://github.com/benfred/venn.js) (depends on d3)
     - [maintained fork](https://github.com/upsetjs/venn.js)
-    - the lazy solution to render on the server would be to use JSDOM, the same way as I do in [cyto-nodejs](https://github.com/stereobooster/cyto-nodejs/blob/main/bin/cyto-nodejs.js)
+    - the lazy solution to render on the server would be to use headless browser, the same way as in [mermaid-isomorphic](https://github.com/remcohaszing/mermaid-isomorphic/)
 - [eulerdiagrams.org](https://www.eulerdiagrams.org/)

 Papers: